chardmuffin/synthesis/README.md

 ]

 ## TODO
+* Replace OpenAI with something more suitable for generating music
-* Hardcode explicit rules for generating counterpoint
+* Explicit rules for acceptable counterpoint
 * Play the result in MIDI
-* Slider for accidentals and non-chord tone saturation
+* Slider for non-chord tone saturation
 * Music notation editor
 * Allow selection for different species counterpoint (I-IV)
 * Allow option to generate up to 3 lines